Drizzle (database server): Microkernel

 Plugin points have been added to support replication, storage engines, query rewrite, table functions, user-defined functions, protocol adapters, and multiple query caches.

 Indexes

 Like MySQL, Drizzle supports concurrent multiple engines.
 Via this, Drizzle includes built-in support for B+ tree and hash indexes.
-Drizzle's query planner is capable of using multiple indexes, from multiple engines to satisfy complex queries, using temporary in-memory bitmap index operations.
+Drizzle's query planner is capable of using multiple indexes, from multiple engines to satisfy complex queries, using temporary in-memory bitmap index of operations.

 Triggers

-Database triggers in Drizzle are supported for DML, DDL, and a number of additional event-based operations in the server.
+Database triggers in Drizzle are supported for DML, DDL, and a number of an additional event-based operations in the server.
 The PrimeBase BLOB streaming system, which allows Drizzle to stream binary large objects (BLOBs) via HTTP, makes use of this system.
 All triggers for Drizzle currently must be written in C++.

 Query rewrite

 Any query can be matched and rewritten dynamically that is sent to the server.
 This action is done before parsing occurs.

 Data types

 A wide variety of native data types are supported, including: